HTDerekLiu/intrinsic-simplification/01_prolongation_scalar/README.md

 # Intrinsic Prolongation
 This is an example to show how to construct a prolongation operator (a.k.a. interpolation) from our intrinsically simplified mesh.
+Optionally, it can also compute a Laplace matrix and mass matrix on the coarsened mesh.
 To run this example, please compile it using the common cmake/make routine:
 ``` bash
 cd 01_prolongation_scalar/
 mkdir build